Human Digital Twin Lab

 Overview

 The Human Digital Twin Lab is dedicated to developing the next-generation, patient-centered computational models that represent the human body across multiple biological and behavioral scales.
-Our work integrates artificial intelligence, bioinformatics, and high-performance computing to construct dynamic digital representations of individuals, enabling personalized, predictive, and preventive healthcare.
+Our work integrates artificial intelligence, bioinformatics, and high-performance computing to construct dynamic digital representations of individuals, enabling personalized, predictive, and preventive health care.

 At the core of our approach is a multi-scale, multi-layer digital twin framework that captures processes from cellular and molecular activity to organ systems, whole-body physiology, and mental and behavioral states.
 This unified representation evolves continuously through real-time data integration and advanced modeling.